 Tere Paniagua is the executive director of cultural engagement for the Hispanic community at Syracuse University’s College of Arts and Sciences.
 She oversees the management and programming of two SU-sponsored off-campus art centers: La Casita Cultural Center and Punto de Contacto-Point of Contact.
 Both programs are co-curricular portals for cultural heritage research, media studies, Latin American arts, and education programming connecting Hispanic communities on and off the SU campus.

-Paniagua is associate editor of Point of Contact publications and an adjunct faculty at Syracuse University, where she teaches two Spanish courses.
-She received the 2010 Chancellor’s Award for Scholarship and Community Engagement for Hispanic Journalistic Practices
+Paniagua is an associate editor of Point of Contact publications and an adjunct faculty at Syracuse University, where she teaches two Spanish courses.
+She received the 2010 Chancellor’s Award for Scholarship and Community Engagement for Hispanic Journalistic Practices.